SupriyaGembali/Face-Recognition/README.md

   - once signed in you can upload many images one by one to crosscheck with previous police records
   - If found in records it retrieves the data regarding the image uploaded like name,criminal history
   - If face uploaded is unknown it retrieves the data accordingly
-  - It can be used by police for faster access of their records

 ## Restrictions:
   - Please browse the hosted link in GOOGLE CHROME BROWSER
   - It cannot be used for a group photo
   - This website recognises only for some set of images which are labelled earlier.
-  - Please use test images provided in git repo for testing my website so as to check results for known faces
+  - Please use the test images provided in git repo for testing my website so as to check results for known faces

 NOTE: Use pc for best experience